asciamanna/asciamanna.github.io/_drafts/safety-accuracy-efficiency-then-scale.md

 #### Vertical Slicing Features

 One very simple way to reduce dependencies is to make sure that entire features are given to teams.
 I continue to see organizations split the work for a single feature across multiple teams.
-This increases cycle time, adds integration risk, and promotes the accumulation of inventory.
+This increases cycle time, adds integration risk, additional integration testing, and promotes the accumulation of inventory.
 One team invariably gets blocked waiting for an input from another team.
 Get the right people working together to solve the problem, and stop spreading individual features across teams.

 ### Identify Explicit Boundaries

-In a large, poorly designed software system removing cross team dependencies can vary from being very hard to seemingly impossible.
+In a large, poorly designed software system removing cross team dependencies can be a challenging effort.
 An alternative to breaking apart the system is to focus on each team's areas of code.
-Ensure that teams are communicating through well-defined interfaces.
+Ensure that teams are communicating through well-defined, explicit interfaces.
 Instead of fighting Conway's law embrace it!
 This is often the first step in decomposing applications.

+#### Improve Feedback Loops

 Decomposing these areas of code has the added benefit of improving local build times.
 This helps encourage developers to practice TDD and work in very small increments.
 If the test and build cycle is long (more than a few seconds) developers struggle with practices like TDD that rely on nearly instantaneous feedback loops.
+Fast feedback loops are key to productive development teams.

 ### Focus on Highest Value Work

 Are teams spending time on low value work?
-Are features sitting for months without being deployed and enabled in production or sometimes not being deployed at all?
+Are features sitting for months without being deployed and enabled in production, or sometimes not being deployed at all?
 Just focusing teams on the highest value work can yield an immediate increase in productivity.
 There are longer term gains that come from increased morale when teams know that their work really matters.

 ### End-of-Life Low Value Features

 Every existing feature in a system limits the solution space for future features.
-The maintenance cost of existing features is non-negligible and is an ongoing tax on the organization.
+Existing features are a constraint on the system and is often the reason why it takes increasingly longer for features to be added to systems over time.
+The maintenance cost of features is non-negligible and is an ongoing tax on the organization.
 It's important to identify and remove unused and low-value features.
 Organizations that are accustomed to focusing on projects instead of products tend to think of features in terms of the creation cost.
 Once the project is over that code is no longer costing them money and teams can move on to create the next batch of features for the next project.
 Unfortunately, just the opposite is true.

 ### Customer Access

 Ensure that development teams have a close and ongoing relationship with their customers.
 This will help everyone in the organization with the prioritization of work.
-Too often companies rely on outdated, Tayloristic organization design to create masters and minions (or thinkers and workers if you prefer).
-This results in having a separate organization that is responsible for interacting with the customer and figuring out exactly what to do.
+Many technology companies still rely on outdated, Tayloristic organization design to create a masters and minions command-and-control structure.
+This results in having a separate organization that is responsible for interacting with the customer and figuring out details of teh work.
 This kind of organization delivers prescriptive solutions to development teams instead of trusting the team with a problem and access to their customer.

 There is a lot of inefficiency built into this way of organizing.
 Handing teams solutions and not problems limits the possibilities of potential solutions, which often results in more expensive and complicated solutions.
 Further, the people making the decisions don't understand the application the same way those who built it do.
-By getting the team access to the customer at the problem definition stage, the developers can help identify very different solutions.
-Teams will develop solutions more efficiently and those solutions will have a much better chance of directly addressing the needs of the customer.
+By getting the team access to the customer at the problem definition stage, the developers can help identify often signficantly better solutions.
 This is a huge morale booster to teams who currently feel like they are just "development resources" and order takers.

 To read more about the importance of autonomous product teams I recommend [this article](https://www.mindtheproduct.com/2018/02/team-smarter-autonomous-product-teams-work-better/).

 ### Work Area

 Are the teams' work areas optimized for collaboration?
 The best work is done when teams collaborate.
-If rooms or open floors are distracting and filled with multiple teams this will decrease their effectiveness.
-This reduces teams' ability to effectively collaborate.
+If work areas are distracting this will decrease a team's effectiveness.
 If developers choose to wear headphones and interact less the work will suffer because of it.

 ## Conclusion